-Jim has successfully guided clients through a number of significant matters:
+Jim has successfully guided clients through a number of significant matters, including:

 - The land acquisition, development, leasing, and financing of various real estate developments including the Kentucky Speedway motor sports complex.